mmeyer2k/dcrypt/docs/UPGRADE.md

 - `Hash` is removed in favor of PHP's `password_hash` and `password_verify` functions.
 - `Pkcs7` is removed since it is no longer needed internally.
 - `Str::equal` is no loger a documented feature.
+- `Otp` now uses a different keystream generation algorithm, all previously decrypted blobs will be unreadable.
+- `Rc4` and `Spritz` are marked deprecated since they are just for fun
 - **All data encrypted with Aes\*\*\* functions from prior versions will not be decryptable**

 # Upgrade from 8.x to 9.x